henssen-lab/circle-enrich-filter/README.md

 ## Run circle-enrich-filter example <a name="run-circle-enrich-filter"></a>

-Run test example using the `2:14508020-18508849` region from a CHP212 cellline sequenced using the Circle-seq Illumina sequencing.
+Run test example using the `2:14508020-18508849` region from CHP212 human cellline sequenced using the Circle-seq Illumina sequencing.

 ```
 bash run_CircleEnrichFilter.sh -i example/output/chp212_2_14508020_18508849.bam -o example/2_14508020_18508849.fa